gauntface/gaunt.dev/content/blog/2010/04/17/what-ill-have-in-a-years-time.md

 ---
 title: "Future Bag of Goodies"
-excerpt: "If I could select a few things to carry in my bag, this is what they'd be"
+description: "If I could select a few things to carry in my bag, this is what they'd be"
 mainImage: "/images/blog/2014/06/22/4385319438-798641ed3f-o.jpg"
 primaryColor: "#c38d37"
 date: "2010-04-17T23:14:49-07:00"